pazuzu156/MD5Sum/README.md

 md5_win32_bin\bin\Qt5Widgets.dll
 ```

 This will allow the compiler to successfully build the installer
+However, build tool v2 copies these libs, so it isn't needed to copy yourself, the build tool will handle this.
+You will however still need to obtain the MfW libs and exe on your own.

 ## Contributors
 [Pazuzu156](https://github.com/pazuzu156)